ersanceylan/feignInterceptorExample/README.md

 ## Running the application
-To demonstrate setting and using authorization header with real scenario, I decided to retrive user data from github api which requires basic authentication.
+To demonstrate setting and using authorization header, I decided to retrive user data from github api which requires basic authentication.
 So firstly, you have to generate token with your [github account](https://github.com/settings/tokens) in about half a minute.
 By the way, you don't need to select any scope.
 Then, generated token and username must be set